CLIPoint3D: Language-Grounded Few-Shot Unsupervised 3D Point Cloud Domain Adaptation: Related Works

 \textbf{CLIP for 3D Understanding.} Large-scale vision-language models such as CLIP~\cite{clip} learn rich multimodal embeddings by aligning image and text representations, inspiring a range of 3D extensions.
 PointCLIP~\cite{pointclip}, PointCLIP v2~\cite{pointclipv2}, DiffCLIP~\cite{diffclip}, and MVFPoint~\cite{mvfpoint} project 3D point clouds into multi-view depth maps and process them via CLIP’s image encoder, achieving strong zero-/few-shot classification.
 CG3D~\cite{clipgoes3d} aligns point cloud-image-text triplets through visual prompt tuning to reduce the RGB-depth gap, while $\text{CLIP}^2$~\cite{clip2} leverages proxy alignment from 2D-3D correspondences for transferable 3D features.
 Few-shot class-incremental frameworks~\cite{c3pr,filp3d,cmgr} further exploit CLIP’s semantics to reprogram depth projections for within- and cross-domain generalization.
 However, these works primarily focus on recognition rather than adaptation.
 They often freeze CLIP encoders, lacking explicit mechanisms for cross-domain alignment or handling uncertain multi-view projections, limiting robustness under shifts.

 \textbf{CLIP for 2D UDA.} Recent studies have successfully adapted CLIP for 2D unsupervised domain adaptation.
 DAPL~\cite{dapl} introduces pseudo-labeling for target samples, whereas AD-CLIP~\cite{adclip} aligns source and target domains in the textual prompt space while preserving style semantics.
 PADCLIP~\cite{padclip} proposes an adaptive debiasing pseudo-labeling strategy based on forgetting measures.
 UniMoS~\cite{unimos} employs modality-ensemble training to balance modality-agnostic and modality-specific features.
-DAMP~\cite{damp} jointly aligns visual and textual embeddings to enhance domain invariance, while PDB~\cite{pdb} decomposes adaptation into multiple sub-tasks using auxiliary data construction and cascaded semantic filters.
-Whereas, COSMo \cite{cosmo} addresses the open-set multi-target DA task, offering a more realistic representation of real-world scenarios while demonstrating CLIP's versatility for 2D adaptation and its ability to leverage cross-modal representations to improve generalization to target domains.
+DAMP~\cite{damp} jointly aligns visual and textual embeddings to enhance domain invariance, while PDB~\cite{pdb} decomposes adaptation into multiple sub-tasks using auxiliary data construction and cascaded semantic filters, demonstrating CLIP's versatility for 2D adaptation and its ability to leverage cross-modal representations to improve generalization to target domains.
 However, these methods are inherently designed for RGB images and do not account for the unique geometric challenges of 3D data explicitly.